Subscribe to this page

-The City of Torrance currently has 12 commissions, boards, and councils that are advisory to the City Council.
-Current meeting information can be found on the Monthly Meeting Calendar.
+The City of Torrance currently has 13 commissions, boards, and councils that are advisory to the City Council.
+Current meeting information can be found on the City's Events Calendar.
 Meetings are subject to change.

-Commissioner appointments are made by the City Council at a public meeting in February.
-Terms begin in February and are for four years with a two-term limit starting.
+Commissioner appointments are made by the City Council at a public meeting in January.
+Terms begin in February and are for four years with a two-term limit.
 Applicants must be an elector of the City of Torrance.
 Applications are kept on file for one year.

 To be certified as a commissioner, you are required to attend a Commissioner Certification Training session.
-The next Commissioner Certification Training Class will take place on Tuesday, October 30.
-Please contact the City Clerk (310.618.2870) or City Manager's office (310.618.5880) for additional information.
+The next training will take place Tuesday, May 30, 2017, at 6 p.m. in the Nakano Theatre.
+Please contact the City Clerk (310-618-2870) or City Manager's office (310-618-5880) for additional information.

-The City Clerk also maintains a current Local Appointment List as well as a current Vacancy Notice noting vacancies, term expirations, and newly appointed positions.
-Unscheduled vacancies are posted and advertised through notices to interested parties having completed Certification Training, announcements made at City Council meetings, on Torrance CitiCABLE, and through homeowner associations.
+The City Clerk also maintains a current Local Appointment List noting vacancies and term expirations.
+Unscheduled vacancies are posted and advertised through notices to interested parties having completed Certification Training.
+Announcements are made at City Council meetings, on Torrance CitiCABLE, and through homeowner associations.

 Compensation is made for expenses at $10 per meeting attended with most agencies meeting once a month.
-(Refer to specific commission for meeting days.)
-Commission applications are accepted at any time during the year.
+(Refer to specific commission for meeting days)

 The Airport Commission advises the City Council on matters concerning the Torrance Airport in the areas of development of airport facilities, aeronautical leases of airport land, airport special events, and airport noise.